2023-11-27 16:10:32

 The lake-effect snow bands had already materialized by Monday morning.
 The Lake Erie band was centered between Jamestown and Dunkirk, but the Lake Ontario one wasn’t quite as solid — it was made up of individual convective cells, or sporadic heavy show showers, rather than taking the shape of one thick band.

 By Monday night, an approaching upper-air disturbance will introduce greater moisture, increasing the intensity of the snow band.
 An influx of even chillier air in the upper atmosphere will also help destabilize the lower atmosphere, or foster greater upward motion within air pockets at the surface.
-That will boost snowfall rates and could also spark isolated lightning strikes.
+That will boost snowfall rates and might also spark isolated lightning strikes.
 The National Weather Service Storm Prediction Center has drawn zones downwind of the lakes where a few rogue lightning discharges are possible.

 By midday Tuesday, winds will go more northwesterly, shunting the snow bands to the south as they largely disintegrate.